Dusnzik/Leet-code/README.md

 # Leet-code
-Repository with solutions to leet code problems
+Repository with solutions to leet code problems.